 - Coconut oil, which can help boost the microbiome in your gut (remember, the gut begins in the mouth!) and naturally prevent candida in the mouth.
 There is limited evidence that coconut oil might help reduce cavity-causing bacteria — either way, it can only help, so long as it’s not used as a replacement for flossing, brushing, and tongue scraping.

-- Trace minerals drops, especially if you drink reverse osmosis water, which removes bad stuff from the water, but also removes the good stuff too.
+- Trace minerals drops, especially if you drink reverse osmosis water, which removes bad stuff from the water but also removes the good stuff too.
 I use Liqumins Trace Mineral Drops, which were recommended to me by integrative physician Elson Haas.

-- Crushed cacao nibs: Believe it or not, the ideal toothpaste would be a chocolate toothpaste, since compounds in cacao beans promote remineralization better than fluoride (and of course, much more safely).
+- Crushed cacao nibs.
+Believe it or not, the ideal toothpaste would be a chocolate toothpaste, since compounds in cacao beans promote remineralization better than fluoride (and of course, much more safely).
 Depending on the grain size of the cacao nibs, it could be a safe abrasive to break up the biofilm — just like ground walnut shells are used to polish jewelry!

 - Bentonite clay, which is a natural polisher rich in minerals that isn’t too abrasive.
 It’s also alkaline, so it helps reduce acidity in the mouth.
-Don’t be afraid of putting “dirt” in your mouth — we’ve been brainwashed into thinking that we need to sterilize our mouths with mouthwashes that remove “99% of germs” but vibrant dental health is actually about achieving a balanced ecosystem of bacteria in your mouth, which protects us from illness and promotes tooth remineralization.
-Clay is actually used to cleaning and polish exotic cars without damaging the finish.
+Don’t be afraid of putting “dirt” in your mouth — we’ve been brainwashed into thinking that we need to sterilize our mouths with mouthwashes that remove “99% of germs,” but vibrant dental health is actually about achieving a balanced ecosystem of bacteria in your mouth, which protects us from illness and promotes tooth remineralization.
+Clay is actually used to clean and polish exotic cars without damaging the finish.

 - Xylitol for its abilities to reduce cavity-causing bacteria in the mouth.
 Just don’t add too much since it’s a sweetener — too much can reprogram your taste buds to crave too much sweetness.